eastein/lidless/README.md

       "mode" : "sustain",
       "high_level" : 0,
       "duration" : 73200,
-      "message" : "I've been sitting here in the woodshop for like a day and nobody came in.
-Will nobody touch my     wood?", "camera" : "woodshop",
+      "message" : "I've been sitting here in the woodshop alone for like a day.
+I really need to get lathed.", "camera" : "woodshop",
       "throttle" : 86400
     }